-- 55) Testing ways to increase the strength of your product would be classified as which part of the value chain?

-- A) Design

-- B) Distribution

-- C) Production

-- D) Research and development

-EUC: E2-23A

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits

-- 56) Which part of the value chain would a technical support hotline for customers be considered?

-- A) Design

-- B) Customer service

-- C) Distribution

-- D) Marketing

-Answer: B Diff: 21 LO: 2-2 EOC: E2-3

-- 57) Advertising expenses would be considered which part of the value chain?

-- A) Customer service

-- B) Marketing

-- C) Production

-- D) Research and development

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits

-- 58) The costs associated with reengineering machinery and its location within the factory to increase efficiency would be considered which part of the value chain?

-- A) Customer service

-- B) Marketing

-- C) Research and development

-- D) Design Answer: D Diff: 2 LO: 2-2 EOC: S2-3

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits

-- 59) The costs incurred to get merchandise to a company's retail store would be considered to be what part of the value chain?

-- A) Marketing

-- B) Customer service

-- C) Production or purchases

-- D) Research and development
+55) Testing ways to increase the strength of your product would be classified as which element of the value chain?

+A) Design

+B) Distribution

+C) Production

+D) Research and development

+Answer: D

+Diff: 1

+LO: 2-2

+EOC: S2-3

+AACSB: Reflective thinking

+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

+56) Which element of the value chain would a technical support hotline for customers be considered?

+A) Design

+B) Customer service

+C) Distribution

+D) Marketing

+Answer: B

+Diff: 1

+LO: 2-2

+EOC: S2-3

+AACSB: Reflective thinking

+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

+57) Advertising expenses would be considered which element of the value chain?

+A) Customer service

+B) Marketing

+C) Production

+D) Research and development

+Answer: B

+Diff: 2

+LO: 2-2

+EOC: S2-3

+AACSB: Reflective thinking

+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

+58) The costs associated with reengineering machinery and its location within the factory to increase efficiency would be considered which element of the value chain?

+A) Customer service

+B) Marketing

+C) Research and development

+D) Design

+Answer: D

+Diff: 2

+LO: 2-2

+EOC: S2-3

+AACSB: Reflective thinking

+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

+59) The costs incurred to transport merchandise to a company's retail store would be considered to be what element of the value chain?